karabakla/code_search/README.md

 # Extended LP Bound for LCD codes and New Binary and Ternary LCD Codes
-This repository contains Linear Programming Bounds up to 60 for q=2 and 50 for q=3, LCD Cyclic, Quasi-Cyclic and computationally generated LCD Codes.
-The results include binary and ternary LCD codes obtained via algebraic constructions and optimizations.
-Each generated LCD code is a possible new LCD code since results are filtered using known codes and Best Known LCD Linear Codes of Magma V2.28-19.
+This repository contains Linear Programming Bounds for LCD codes up to length 60 for binary codes (q=2) and up to length 50 for ternary codes (q=3).
+The repository also includes cyclic, quasi-cyclic, and computationally generated LCD codes.
+The generated LCD codes presented are potentially new since results are filtered using known codes and Best Known LCD Linear Codes from Magma V2.28-19.

 ## Requirements
-- SageMath
+- **SageMath**: Required for code analysis and generation.
-- Magma: To run the LCD and Quasi-Cyclic code generation
+- **Magma**: Essential for generating LCD and Quasi-Cyclic codes.
-- Gurobi: To run integer linear programming only.
+- **Gurobi**: Needed only for running integer linear programming (ILP).

 ## Repository Structure

 - `outputs/`: Contains JSON files with systematically named LCD codes.
 - `scripts/`: Code generation scripts used to produce and analyze the LCD codes.
-- `README.md`: Provides an overview and instructions for using the repository.
+- `KnownPaperResults/`: Known LCD code results from published papers.
+- `LCDCodePool/`: Utilities for working with the LCD code pool.
+- `LP/`: Scripts for integer linear programming related tasks.
+- `Utils/`: Shared utilities across various scripts.

-## Known Paper Results (Folder: KnownPaperResults)
+## Known Paper Results (`KnownPaperResults` Folder)
 This folder contains the known results taken from the papers.
 - `./KnownPaperResults/Stefka.py`: Gives a table for F_2 up to n=40
     - [Bouyuklieva, S. Optimal binary LCD codes.
 Des.
 Codes Cryptogr.
 89, 2445–2461 (2021)](https://doi.org/10.1007/s10623-021-00929-w)